vercel/modelfusion/examples/nextjs/README.md

 ## Usage

-1. Create .env.local file with the following content:
+1. Create a `.env.local` file with the following content:

 ```
 OPENAI_API_KEY="YOUR_OPENAI_API_KEY"